FAQs

 Honey is a natural product, influenced by seasonal and regional conditions - just like wine, with no two harvests being the same.
 You can expect honey’s flavour profile and colour to develop with age.

-what is creamed honey?
+What is creamed honey?
 Does it contain dairy?
 How do you make it?

 The first thing to clarify is that Taylor Pass Honey Co.'s creamed honey varietals are 100% natural NZ honey with no additives.
 The “creaming” process relies on, and enhances, honey’s natural tendency to crystallize.

 There are two main types of sugar that make up honey; glucose and fructose.
-Glucose is responsible for crystallisation; honey varietals have varying levels of glucose depending on the type of flower the nectar originated from.
-Nectar from flowers such as Manuka and Kamahi have a higher level of glucose and are therefore prone to accelerated crystallisation.
+Glucose is responsible for crystallization; honey varietals have varying levels of glucose depending on the type of flower the nectar originated from.
+Nectar from flowers such as Mānuka and Kamahi have a higher level of glucose and are therefore prone to accelerated crystallisation.

 Another factor causing rapid crystallization is the presence of pollen, which you will find in raw honey that has been minimally processed.
 Pollen particles create a surface for the crystals to begin forming.